Roberto-Feuda-Lab/Chemokine2023/Main_Figures/README.md

 ### Figure 2: Distribution and duplication patterns of ligand groups.
 ###### A) Presence of all ligand groups are mapped onto a species tree.
 Gene trees and duplication events are based on the gene tree to species tree reconciliation analyses.
 The nomenclature for canonical chemokines is primarily based on known chemokines of human (or mouse).
 Where human and mouse chemokines do not correspond, the default name refers to the human gene and the mouse (Mus musculus) one is indicated with “Mm”.
 Chemokines that have been classically described as having either homeostatic or inflammatory function are indicated with a circle or a star respectively.
 The classification used here was based on Zlotnik and Yoshie 2012 with the inflammatory type also including chemokines they described as plasma/platelet types.
 Overall, canonical chemokines originated in vertebrates and expanded a first time in jawed vertebrates and a second time in mammals.
 Homeostatic chemokines (e.g., CXCL12) are generally more ancient than inflammatory ones.
 CXCL17 and CYTL are mammal and jawed vertebrate specific respectively.
 TAFA originated in the common ancestor of vertebrates and urochordates, while the CKLF super family is present in invertebrates although key duplications occurred at the base of vertebrates.
 B) Number of complements for each ligand group at key species nodes are mapped onto the species tree.
 The number of complements in each group reflects the pattern of duplications.
 The major increase occurred at the level of jawed vertebrates with canonical chemokines undergoing a second significant increase within placentals.

+### Figure 3: Cluster Analysis and Phylogeny of Receptor groups.

+### Figure 4: Distribution and duplication patterns of receptor groups.

+### Figure 5: Summary of the evolution of ligand and receptors.